Encrypt Passwords with the Cipher Tool¶

 deployment.toml

-file again and see that the alias passwords are encrypted.[secrets] admin_password = "xxxxxxx" keystore_password = "xxxxxxx" key_password = "xxxxxxx" truststrore_password = "xxxxxxx" "log4j2_password" = "xxxxxxx"
+again and see that the passwords are encrypted.[secrets] admin_password = "xxxxxxx" keystore_password = "xxxxxxx" key_password = "xxxxxxx" truststrore_password = "xxxxxxx" "log4j2_password" = "xxxxxxx"

 Use encrypted passwords¶